AboutContact UsRegister

 Boxing

-A combat sport where athletes wear padded gloves and attempt to punch their opponents to score points or until their opponent can no longer continue.
+A combat sport where competitors wear padded gloves and try to land punches to score points or stop their opponent from continuing.

 There is evidence that boxing was a popular activity in Australia from the 1800s.
 The first Australian national boxing championships took place in 1903.
 1, 4